For Part 1 of this letter https://joyful2beeblogs.com/2018/07/24/dear-grandmother-t/

 Yes, I know you better now, Grandmother.
 We both turned our lives over to our husbands since they were so “obviously” intelligent, knowledgeable, and experienced.
 We both became dependent, shy and timid for a while.

 Eventually we learned who we were and that we were strong in our own right with our own talents and gifts to develop.
 We made our lives center around our children because we knew they loved us and we wanted to protect them as much as we could.
-But we fulfilled our responsibilities of caring for our homes and husbands.
+But we fulfilled our responsibilities of caring for our children, homes and husbands at great personal cost.

 I understand now your sensitivity, gentleness, affection and so much more.
 Those were signs of your life having been torn inside out.
 But you came out on the other side just like I did.
 Grandpapa died at 71, my husband died at 59.
 I missed the man I married, as you may have too.